Helping millions of people navigate the world of technology.

 Change option in Control Panel

-Step 4: Choose Repair from the prompt that crops up.
+Step 4: Choose Repair from the prompt.

 Repair option for C++

-6. Reinstall Microsoft Store
+Fix 6: Reinstall Microsoft Store

 Get-AppXPackage | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}